sparkflows/sparkflows-docs/docs/developer-guide/custom-node-development.rst

 Step 2 : Code the new custom node
 ------------------------

-Create a new class that extends ``Node`` class.
-In case your are writing a Dataset node, extend the class ``NodeDataset``.
-A Dataset node is one which reads data from some source and creates a new DataFrame.
-It does not transform an incoming Dataframe.

-  * Override the ``execute()`` method to write custom code.
-The ``execute()`` method wiill ``transform`` the incoming DataFrame and then pass on the resulting DataFrame to output node(s).
-  * In case this new node creates a ``new DataFrame`` by reading data from a Data Source, the incoming DataFrame would be null.
-The new node will create a new DataFrame from the data directory from the Data Source.
-Example of data sources include:
+The customer node might be a ``Dataset`` node or a ``Transform`` node.

+A ``Dataset`` node reads data from some source into a Dataframe.
+It passes on this new Dataframe to the next node.
+Examples of data sources include:

     * Files on HDFS
     * HIVE tables